catapillie/mer-proto/README.md

 </tr>
 </table>

 #### Variable or function name
 To refer to the value that is held by a variable, you must write the name of that variable as an expression.
 You can also refer to the "value" of a function (not to be confused with the value it returns -- this is explained in more detail [below](#function-definition)).
-Variable or function names are written as an identifier, which may start by any alphabetic character (letter) or an underscore, and my be followed by zero or more alphanumerical characters (letters or digits), or more underscores
+Variable or function names are written as an identifier, which may start by any alphabetic character (letter) or an underscore, and may be followed by zero or more alphanumerical characters (letters or digits), or more underscores.
 ```
 my_variable
 my_function